hpbuniat/jquery-popunder/README.markdown

 -------

 jquery-popunder was tested with:
-- Mozilla Firefox 3-40
+- Mozilla Firefox 3-45
-- Google Chrome 10-45
+- Google Chrome 10-49
-- Microsoft Internet Explorer 6-11
+- Microsoft Internet Explorer 6-11, edge
 - Apple Safari 5

 Known Issues
 -------
-- chrome 45+ is covered by moving the originating website into a new tab, leaving the popunder on the first one
+- chrome 45+ & linux is covered by moving the originating website into a new tab, leaving the popunder on the first one
-- the script does not work in Firefox under Gnome
 - in Firefox, when the setting: 'Open new windows in a new tab instead' is deactivated

 Installation